+Let's start with a bit of history.
 The term “heat map” or “heatmap” was trademarked by Cormac Kinney in the 90s to refer to a 2D financial market visualization (Wikipedia; also Kinney’s lapsed Trademark).
 Today, what most of us think of as heatmaps is entirely different.

 According to Kenneth Field (a.k.a.
-Cartonerd) in his post When is a heat map not a heatmap, most of the data visualizations referred to as “heat maps” are not actually heat maps: they are technically isarithmic density maps.
+Cartonerd) in his post When is a heat map not a heatmap, most of the data visualizations referred to as “heat maps” are not actually heat maps.
+They are technically isarithmic density maps.

-So what is an isarithmic density map?
+And what is an isarithmic density map?
 According to the Geographic Information Systems encyclopedia, an isarithmic map is: